hansemannn/titanium-bluetooth/README.md

 Summary
 ---------------
-Ti.Bluetooth is an open source project to support the Bluetooth in Titanium Mobile.
+Ti.Bluetooth is an open source project to support Bluetooth / BLE in Appcelerator Titanium.

 Requirements
 ---------------